-- (49) a. \ ¡María no es besada borracho! / ¡No es hecho el examen borracho!
-Maria not is kissed drunk.masc / not is done the exam drunk - b. \ Allí, todos los años las fiestas son celebradas vestidos con trajes típicos There, every the years the festivities are celebrated dressed.masc.pl. with vests typical
+- (51) a. ¡María no es besada borracho! / ¡No es hecho el examen borracho!
+Maria not is kissed drunk.masc / not is done the exam drunk - b.
+Allí, todos los años las fiestas son celebradas vestidos con trajes típicos There, every the years the festivities are celebrated dressed.masc.pl. with vests typical

-In this section we have shown that in both impersonal and passive constructions, it is possible to have a secondary predicate on SE, showing that the argument is syntactically present.
+Summing up, it is possible to have a secondary predicate on SE in both impersonal and passive constructions, which confirms, once again, that the argument is syntactically present.